mbta/gtfs-documentation/reference/gtfs.md

 ## agency.txt

-Agencies in the MBTA GTFS feed include the MBTA itself, [CapeFlyer](http://capeflyer.com/), and [Massport](http://www.massport.com/logan-airport/to-from-logan/transportation-options/on-airport-shuttle/) (for airport shuttles).
-CapeFlyer and Massport may move to separate GTFS feeds in the future.
+Agencies in the MBTA GTFS feed include the MBTA itself and [Cape Cod RTA](http://capecodrta.org/) (for the CapeFLYER).
+The CapeFLYER may move to a separate GTFS feed in the future, in which case CCRTA would be removed from this file.

 Field Name | GTFS spec| Status | Notes
 ---------- | -------- | ------ | -------